Zipcore/SM-OpenTimer/README.md

 SourceMod timer plugin for bunnyhop servers.

-I was kind of in the middle of working on the plugin when suddenly I was contacted about the plugin.
+I was kind of in the middle of working on the plugin when suddenly I was contacted about it.
 I decided to release it in a hacky-state.
-Everything will probably not work yet.
+However, everything should be stable right now. **The compiled version will always be stable.**

 **Dependencies (Optional):**
 - For 260vel weapons: https://forums.alliedmods.net/showthread.php?t=166468